PCSX2/pcsx2/3rdparty/svn_readme.txt

 optional in such cases, however using the distro-provided packages is not recommended.
 (using PCSX2 included versions may help resolve versioning issues).

-Note that wxWidgets includes *only* MSW projects and files.
-Linux and Mac platforms are assumed to have wx already available in your distributions.

 Modifications:

 Most of these libs in /3rdparty have been tailored slightly from the original